 Regional governments are keen to scale up concrete approaches like Solidaridad’s CSA

 Roasters are interested but prefer to wait and see how the carbon and coffee markets develop

 Crucially, the cost of the project was equivalent to 0.07 euro per kilogram of coffee, which is in line with the premiums paid for certified coffee.
 That is the price roasters have to pay to ensure farmers can earn a viable income and avoid deforesting their region.
 Yields per hectare increased by 5% in Colombia – which contained two-thirds of the total farmed area – 74% in Peru and 31% in Mexico.

 Farmers also benefited in terms of their own livelihoods: one producer in Peru reduced his cultivation area from 10 ha to 2 ha but still harvested 21% more coffee, leaving 8 ha available to grow other crops or replant as forest.
 Overall the programme avoided 132 ha of deforestation in Peru and allowed 367 ha to be rehabilitated as forest in Colombia.
 It showed that given the right incentives, farmers can be part of the solution to climate change rather than part of the problem.

-This summary is extracted from a paper titled "Smallholders switch to climate-smart coffee" that will appear in ETFRN News 58, and "Zero deforestation: a commitment to change", due for release in May 2017.
-See www.etfrn.org and sign up to the ETFRN list to be notified of publications and other events.
+This summary is extracted from a paper titled "Smallholders switch to climate-smart coffee" that appeared in ETFRN News 58, and "Zero deforestation: a commitment to change", released in May 2017.
+Read the full publication here.